 Like every other cannabinoid, it all begins with an initial enzyme such as CBCA-synthase.
 For CBC to occur in the cannabis plant, it must go through this process.
 Any plant high in CBCA is likely to have a higher CBC content.
 In order to receive the actual CBC, it must be decarboxylated; which is when heat is applied, or it may happen gradually over time.
 When a consumer lights a joint high in CBCA, it is likely to break down into CBC once it loses its C02 molecule.
 Due to this synthesis process, it is tough to achieve a high testing CBC plant.

-How Does CBC Work With our Bodies?
+How Could CBC Work With Our Bodies?

 CBC was initially thought to be the second most abundant cannabinoid back in the 1970’s.
 It was discovered in 1966 but did not receive much attention at the time.
 Now that more research is occurring, we are beginning to understand how this cannabinoid works within our system.
 CBC is similar to the other significant cannabinoids, except it works indirectly with the endocannabinoid system.

 Cannabichromene, CBC, is non-psychoactive and does not cause any high effect.
 It is said to have a poor connection with many of the cannabinoid receptors.
 Its receptor sites have been narrowed down to two central receptors; TRPA1 and TRPV1.
 TRPA1 is a transient receptor while TRPV1 is a vanilloid receptor.
 Both of these sites, when coupled with CBC, increases the levels of natural endocannabinoids found in our bodies.
 In turn, indirectly working with the endocannabinoid system in multiple ways.
 CBC increases the overall activity of the endocannabinoid system, which gives it a multitude of therapeutic potential.